zekaryas1/notes/docs/Frameworks/React/More on React.md

 ```

-- we can also have multiple submissions using `formAction`
+- We can also have multiple submissions using `formAction`

 ```jsx
 import { useActionState } from "react";